mittinatten/freesasa/doc/doxy_main.md

 make another attempt.
-Therefore, errors due to user or system failures, such as faulty parameters, malformatted config-files, I/O errors or out of memory errors, are reported through return values, either ::FREESASA_FAIL or ::FREESASA_WARN, or by `NULL` pointers, depending on the context.
-See the documentation for the individual functions.
-If memory allocation fails as much memory as possible is released.
+Therefore, errors due to user or system failures, such as faulty parameters, malformatted config-files, I/O errors or out of memory errors, are reported through return values, either ::FREESASA\_FAIL or ::FREESASA\_WARN, or by `NULL` pointers, depending on the context (see the documentation for the individual functions).

 Errors that are attributable to programmers using the library, such as passing null pointers where not allowed, are checked by asserts.